axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard/index.rst

    section Processes is described in `Process Favorites`_.

 #.
 The **Tasks** section in the center.
 Here you see all the open tasks
-   assigned to your or your organizational unit.
+   assigned to you or your organizational unit.
 These tasks require your personal attention.
 The section is described in `Personal Tasks`_.